 Using the radio telescope at Arecibo, Puerto Rico, a team of astrophysicists from Penn State have discovered radio emissions from a brown dwarf in the constellation Leo.
 33.6 light years away, this ultra-cool star, named J1047+21, is only 5 times hotter than Jupiter.

 Penn State astronomers using the world’s largest radio telescope, at Arecibo, Puerto Rico, have discovered flaring radio emissions from an ultra-cool star, not much warmer than the planet Jupiter, shattering the previous record for the lowest stellar temperature at which radio waves were detected.

 The team from Penn State’s Department of Astronomy and Astrophysics and the Center for Exoplanets and Habitable Worlds, led by Alex Wolszczan, the discoverer of the first planets ever found outside our solar system, has been using the giant 305-meter (1000-foot) telescope to look for radio signals from a class of objects known as brown dwarfs.
-These objects are small, cold stars that bridge the gap between Jupiter-like giant planets and normal, more-massive, hydrogen-fusing stars.
-The astronomers hit the jackpot with a star named J1047+21, a brown dwarf 33.6 light years away in the constellation Leo, in a result that could boost the odds of discovering life elsewhere in the universe.
+These objects are small, cold stars that bridge the gap between Jupiter-like giant planets and normal, more massive, hydrogen-fusing stars.
+The astronomers hit the jackpot with a star named J1047+21, a brown dwarf 33.6 light-years away in the constellation Leo, a result that could boost the odds of discovering life elsewhere in the universe.

 Matthew Route, a graduate student at Penn State and the lead author of the discovery paper, said, “This object is the coolest brown dwarf ever detected emitting radio waves — it’s half the temperature of the previous record holder, making it only about five times hotter than Jupiter.”